-It is important to keep radishes in the brassica section of your rotation to prevent a build up of the numerous brassica pests and diseases.
+It is important to keep radishes in the brassica section of your rotation.
+This prevents a build up of the numerous brassica pests and diseases.
 Don’t be tempted to intercrop them with other vegetables.

 There is no maintenance required, apart from thinning and keeping the plot weed free.

 Radishes are ready four to six weeks after sowing.
-They have to be harvested straight away because otherwise they will become woody and very hot flavoured.
+However, they have to be harvested straight away.
+Otherwise they will become woody and very hot flavoured.

 The main pest of radishes is the fleabeetle.
 The symptoms are small ‘shot-holes’ through the leaves.
-A heavy infestation can destroy the crop.
+Unfortunately, a heavy infestation can destroy the crop.
 However, covering the bed with bio-net or fleece straight after sowing may prevent the attack.

 How much to grow?

 You will get about 100 radishes in one square metre.
 This shows that you should sow little and often and never one square metre at one go.